denis-zakharov/go-concurrency-patterns/README.md

 `pipeline_03` is an example of early stopping - producers stop when consumer wants to stop earlier.

+`pipeline_04` is an example of a bounded parallelism: spawn a goroutine to read a file and calculate md5 sum for it in a directory tree with un upper bound on number of files/goroutines.

 The guidelines for pipeline construction:

 - stages close their outbound channels when all the send operations are done.